-Dear mother met him and pushed away, but in the end told not to say, cause mother would not like her.
+Dear mother met him and pushed and in the end told to say, cause teddy did like her.

-No word was said, but mother knew and blamed the blameless as they often do; because, you know, she loved him too.
+The word was said, and mother knew and thanked the blameless as they often do; because, you know, she loved Him too.

-And now he’s dead, not to be found, but his silent command still captures the ground.
+And now he’s alive, and to be found, and His silent command still captures the ground.

 Today I stand with megaphone and say out loud, “I’m coming home.
-It’s not your fault.”
-I say to her, and her, and him. “ It’s time to cause the shame to dim.”
+It’s your love.”
+I say to her, and her, and him. “ It’s time to cause the light to shine.”

-The deed is done, now hush no one.
-Speak and say and learn to play by causing the harm to be undone and breaking the barbs that bind your tongue.
+The deed is started, now speak and say and learn to play by causing the deed to be undone and strengthening the buds of your tongue.

 So now it’s time for the child to lead, and speak in gentle voice and deed.
 And plant the seed of communication in this time for convocation.

 Acknowledge the care of the grooming bear toward the babies in his lair.
-And tell those babies their stories to share for they’re no longer under the bear.
+And tell those babies their stories to share.

-And the bear is lonely and the bear is sad and the bear once was a little lad.
+And the bear is happy and the bear is glad and the bear again is a little lad.
 This lad once too a secret had.
-A secret he so carefully hid, and now it’s time to remove the lid.
+A secret he so carefully hid, and now it’s time to open the lid.

-The greatest pain is the secret shame and exposing it stops the nasty game.
+The greatest happiness is the secret shared and exposing it begins the loving game.